NguyenHoang5885/CALL_AGV/README.md

 # CALL_AGV
-ATMega2560 + HLK-RM04 send HTTP to Flask Python
+Configure the network using the website: http://192.168.16.254 (ATMega2560 + HLK-RM04 send HTTP to Flask Python)